Redocly/redocly-cli/docs/commands/stats.md

 redocly stats openapi/openapi.yaml
 ```

-In this case, `stats` shows statistics for the API description that was passed to the command.
+In this case, `stats` shows statistics for the API description that was passed in.

-#### Use an API alias in the configuration file
+#### Pass an API alias

-Instead of full paths, you can use API names from the `apis` section of your Redocly configuration file.
+Instead of a full path, you can use an API name from the `apis` section of your Redocly configuration file.
-With a `redocly.yaml` file containing the following entry for `core@v1`:
+For example, with a `redocly.yaml` configuration file containing the following entry for `core@v1`:

 ```yaml
 apis: